PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 **********

-For performing fits with *kafe2*, the user need to specify the data, model function and optionally a so-called cost function.
-In most cases the cost function is either the method of :ref:`least-squares` or the :ref:`negative-log-likelihood`.
-All this information is then given to a :py:obj:`~.FitBase`-derived object.
-More information is given in the :ref:`fitting`-section.
+For performing fits with *kafe2*, the user need to specify the data, model function and optionally a cost function to be optimized.
+Mathematical details are explained in section :ref:`Mathematical Foundations <mathematical_foundations>`.
+In most cases the cost function defaults to a `negative-log-likelihood` function or, in simple cases or if explicitely requested, the `least-squares` method.
+This information is passed to a :py:obj:`~.FitBase`-derived object.
+More information can be found in the :ref:`fitting`-section below.

 Then there are multiple ways of displaying and using the fit results.
-The results can either be used directly inside a *Python*-script, printed to the terminal, or :ref:`plotted <plotting>`.
+They can either be used directly inside a *Python*-script, printed to the terminal, or :ref:`plotted <plotting>`.
 For further analysis, the :ref:`contours-profiler` is a very helpful tool to display parameter correlations.

 .. figure:: ../_static/img/kafe2_structure.png